 Routines to handle perpetual day and night situations.

-This is an Excel 2003 “.xls” file, which has been tested on Excel 2003 and Excel 2010.
+This is an Excel 2003 “.xls” file, which has been tested on Excel 2003, Excel 2010, Excel 2016 and Excel 2019.
 All Visual Basic code is accessible and suggestions for improvement are warmly welcome.
 In order to notify those who wish to receive update information you will be asked to provide your email address prior to uploading this file.

 Please note that this file is provided “as is” and no warranty is made as to the accuracy of the output or as to any consequences arising from using the file.
 Please also be aware that while this spreadsheet can calculate lighting hours related to sunrise and sunset, additional lighting requirements that may arise from cloud or other weather phenomena are not estimated.

 While you are here……

 Why not check out other Excel tools from SustainSuccess.

 Learn about our Services in Energy Efficiency, Sustainability and Cost Reduction.

 Or read some articles and blogs about why Resource Efficiency is not Easy!